 Each year, CADES defines an annual funding programme after the Social Security Financing Act (SSFA) was voted by the French Parliament.
 The SSFA sets the annual social debt amortization objective and establish, if any, the social debt to transfer to CADES for the year to come.

-In order to reach its objectives, pay the interests to bearers of CADES’ bonds and pay off investors, CADES receives the following income: CRDS(1) at a rate of 0.5%, 0.48% of CSG(1) and 2.1 billion of euros paid by the FRR(1) until 2024.
+In order to reach its objectives, pay the interests to bearers of CADES’ bonds and pay off investors, CADES receives the following income: CRDS (1) at a rate of 0.5%, 0.60% of CSG (1) and 2.1 billion of euros paid by the FRR (1) until 2024.
 Since the Social Security Financing Act for 2016 was voted by the French Parliament, CADES' s sources of funding has been simplified with the 1.3 % levy on income by an additional 0.12 point of CSG.